Camo overshirt, selvedge shirt and bamboo jeans: 3 new designs unearthed from Japan

 This pre-wash also allowed us to obtain a lighter indigo shade :

-• She changes shades of classic raw jeans.
+• It changes from the shades of classic raw jeans.

 Chain stitch on the hem, hidden reinforcement rivets... you already know our perfectionism .

-The loops are lined and ready to do battle with your belt.
+The belt loops are doubled and ready to tackle your belt.

-The famous edging, white this time, proof of the selvedge weave of the canvas.
+The famous border, white this time, a sign of the selvedge weave of the canvas.

 5. What to wear it with?